-This article was written by Kyle Ohman, with help of college basketball coaches Russ Willemsen (University of South Alabama) and Chris Capko (University of Southern California).
-Kyle was a 1,000 point scorer in college at Liberty University, as well as the 19th ranked shooter in the country by Fox Sports his senior year.
+This article was written by Kyle Ohman, with college basketball coaches Russ Willemsen (Tennessee State University) and Chris Capko (University of Southern California).
+Kyle was a 1,000 point scorer in college at Liberty University and the 19th ranked shooter in the country by Fox Sports his senior year.
 He is now a personal skill development coach and CEO of Basketball HQ.

-The difference between high school and college basketball can be quite a shock for some players, and this change can sometimes effect a player well into their freshmen year, and beyond.
-In too many cases it has also led to players transferring schools, or dropping down to a lower division.
-So what can you do as a player to make sure that you are prepared to play at the college basketball level?
+The difference between high school and college basketball can be quite a shock for some players.
+This change can sometimes affect a player well into their freshmen year and beyond.
+It has also led to players transferring schools or dropping down to a lower division.
+So what can you do as a player to make sure that you are prepared to play college basketball level?

-This is something that every high school player should be thinking about that plans to play at the next level.
 The answer to that question comes in two parts.
-First you must identify the differences between high school and college basketball, and then you must prepare yourself to adapt to those changes.
+First, you must identify the differences between high school and college basketball, and then you must prepare yourself to adapt to those changes.

-The goal of this article is to give you 8 of the biggest differences that you must be ready for as you progress into playing college basketball.
-This will hopefully help to set you up to have a successful college playing career.
+This basketball article aims to give you 8 of the biggest differences that you must be ready for as you progress into playing college basketball.
+This will hopefully help to set you up to have a successful college basketball playing career.